Families of hostages make another plea for their return home

 Dozens of people, including Americans, are still being held hostage by Hamas.

 “We don’t know if our son is still alive.
-We didn’t get anything from the Israeli intelligence for more than 70 days.”
-Tzvi Morm father of Eitan Mor.
+We didn’t get anything from the Israeli intelligence for more than 70 days,” said Tzvi Morm, father of Eitan Mor.

 “We basically heard her being kidnapped live,” said Eitan Gonen, father of Romi Gonen.